mmistakes/made-mistakes-jekyll/_posts/2013-01-03-campbell-soupp-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @campbell_soupp"
+title: "Blonde hair taking a selfie"
 description: "PaperFaces portrait of @campbell_soupp drawn with Paper by 53 on an iPad."
 image: paperfaces-campbell-soupp-twitter-lg
 thumb: paperfaces-campbell-soupp-twitter-150.jpg